 origin is still HTTPS.
 Enforced in internal/workspace.

-Why: HTTPS remotes default to prompting for credentials, which freezes autonomous sessions indefinitely.
+Why: HTTPS remotes default to prompting for credentials, which freezes long-running sessions indefinitely.

 5. Conventional commits¶